Gaby Hoffmann: College and assorted jobs

 After she graduated from Calabasas High School in 1999, Hoffmann followed her half-sister Alex's example and entered New York's Bard College to pursue a degree in literature and writing.
 Around 2001, she temporarily left her acting career to complete her studies and graduated in 2004; her senior thesis was a documentary film.

 After college, she spent much of her 20s drifting.
 She interned with a chef in Italy, then trained to be a doula after helping deliver Alex's children.
 For a time, Hoffmann and a boyfriend lived in an old trailer in the Catskill Mountains.

 Career

-Childhood acting career
+1988–2001: Child actress

 Hoffmann began acting in commercials at the age of four to help pay the family bills.
-In 1989, she starred in her first movie, Field of Dreams, with Kevin Costner.
-1989's Uncle Buck followed, working beside John Candy and up-and-coming child star Macaulay Culkin.
-However, she grew tired of the rigors of screen performance and temporarily retired.
-Nevertheless, upon hearing that Culkin (whom she disliked when they worked together) was making a lot of money in feature films, her "competitive spirit got the best of her", as she later put it, and she reentered the profession.
+In 1989, she starred in her first movie, Field of Dreams, with Kevin Costner, playing his character's daughter, Karin.
+1989's Uncle Buck followed, working beside John Candy and child star Macaulay Culkin.
+After Uncle Buck, Hoffmann grew tired of the rigors of screen performance and temporarily retired.
+Upon hearing of co-star Culkin's income from his following feature films, she reentered the profession.
 She starred in This Is My Life (1992), Sleepless in Seattle (1993) with Tom Hanks, and The Man Without a Face with Mel Gibson.
-According to Hoffmann, the praise she received for her performance in This is My Life encouraged her to pursue a full-time acting career in Hollywood as it gave her the confidence she needed to handle major roles.
+According to Hoffmann, the reception from This is My Life gave her confidence and solidified her desire to return to acting full-time.

-In 1994, Hoffmann starred in her own sitcom Someone Like Me (on NBC) about a young girl, Gaby, and her dysfunctional family.
-To promote it, Hoffmann appeared on late-night talk shows like The Tonight Show with Jay Leno and Late Show with David Letterman.
-Although generally well received, the series lasted only six episodes.

-After Someone Like Me, Hoffmann won the lead role opposite Shelley Long in the 1995 TV film Freaky Friday, a remake of the 1976 film of the same name starring Jodie Foster and Barbara Harris.
-In the same year as Freaky Friday, Hoffmann starred as Young Samantha, the childhood counterpart to Demi Moore's character, in the coming-of-age feature film Now and Then.

-In 1995, Hoffmann played Andrea Eagerton in the CBS TV film Whose Daughter Is She?.